TruptiNT/Test1/PetStore.md

 # Fetch a List of Pets

 This section describes the procedure to fetch a list of pets from the [Swagger Pet store API](https://petstore.swagger.io/) through API interaction.
+The request shows a list of pets by status.

 ### Endpoint
        GET /pet/findByStatus